rayshader/cp2077-red-filesystem/README.md

 You can store the unique reference of your `FileSystemStorage` with `ScriptableEnv` from [Codeware].
 You can find an example in [examples/].

+#### GetSharedStorage
+> GetSharedStorage() -> ref&lt;FileSystemStorage&gt;

+You can use it to read/write in a common storage.
+It can be accessed without restrictions if you need to share data with other mods.
+It is located in:
+> Cyberpunk 2077\r6\storages\shared\

 ### FileSystemStorage